 Although several different known causes of BOOP have been identified, most cases occur for no known reason (idiopathic).
 Idiopathic BOOP may also be called cryptogenic organizing pneumonia.
 Some researchers prefer the use of COP to avoid confusion with other lung disorders with similar names.
 The term cryptogenic denotes that the cause of the disorder is unknown.
-Other researchers prefer the term BOOP because it the most recognized term for the disorder.
+Others prefer the term BOOP because it the most recognized term for the disorder, and others refer to it as Epler's pneumonia.

 American Lung Association